craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - [  ] Scan the Shoreside Inn with Detect Magic
 - [  ] Figure out what kind of Zombies these are?

 This Torin guy got fucking cursed or something by this stuff - something about "the Hollow Man".
 Oh we found him, he's a big zombie without bones and he's so stinky I'm thinking something like a Gas Mask would be a good find.
-We need to go through everything with Detect Magic and stuff, but I think we're clear - double check the very top floor for hostiles.
+We need to go through everything with Detect Magic and stuff, but I think we're clear - double check the very top floor for hostiles, oh and clear the cellar.

 ## Stats